WeMakeDevs/github-tutorial/README.md

 # Community Classroom is OP

-- Kunal Kushwaha says that this community is amazing.
+- Nishant Singh says that this community is amazing.
-- Kunal made this change
+- Nishat made this change
 - I love MLH
-- More power to kunal. love the work which your are doing for the community.
+- More power to nishu. love the work which your are doing for the community.
-- Anirudh Sharma finds the Community Classroom initiative really great!
+- I finds the Community Classroom initiative really great!